 How Hibachi Differs From Teppan (鉄板 – てっぱん)

-Teppan (which means iron plate), and Teppanyaki (which means iron plate and grill), are the other types of Japanese grilling techniques which are often confused with Hibachi.
+Teppan (which means iron plate), and Teppanyaki (which means iron plate and grill), are the other types of Japanese grilling techniques that are often confused with Hibachi.

 With Teppan, the chef often cooks in front of their customers, on a large flat iron plate.
 The chefs are trained to be amazing cooks, but also create their meals with a dramatic flair.
 The dining experience becomes a show and a meal.